 Carbon monoxide (CO) is not a greenhouse gas; it absorbs hardly any infrared radiation from the Earth.
-However, CO influences the oxidation capacity of the atmosphere through its reaction with hydroxyl radicals (OH), which control the lifetimes of other greenhouse gases including methane and halocarbons.
-CO has been monitored due to its indirect influence on greenhouse gases through such reactions.
+It is, however, an important part of the global carbon cycle, since it affects other greenhouse gases through reactions with hydroxyl radicals (OH).
+In addition, CO concentration can be used as an indicator useful for the attribution of sources of major greenhouse gases.